AntaresSimulatorTeam/andromede-modeling-prototype/README.md

 To develop and test new models of energy system components, writing software code should not be a prerequisite.
 This is where the **Gems** framework excels, offering users a "no-code" modeling experience with unparalleled versatility.

+## The Gems framework

+The Gems framework consists of a **high-level modelling language**, close to mathematical syntax, and a **data structure** for describing energy systems.

-Within the **Gems** framework:
+More specifically, three main types of input files can be defined with the **Gems** framework:

-- Abstract mathematical descriptions of models are described in 'library' files, formatted in YAML.
-These files contain behavioral equations written in a straightforward modeling language.
-- Meanwhile, the numerical representation of a case study is detailed in separate 'system' files, also in YAML format.
+- **Model libraries**: YAML files that describe abstract component models.
-These files outline the components of a system, with their numerical parameters: nodes in the graph represent instances of abstract models from the 'library', and vertices denote connections between components (as defined by 'ports').
+- **System files**: YAML files that describe the graph of components of a system, with their (constant and time/scenario-dependent) numerical parameters: nodes in the graph represent instances of abstract models from the 'library', and vertices denote connections between components (as defined by 'ports').
+- **Timeseries files**: the  data for time/scenario-dependent parameters  (.txt or .csv).

+## The pyGems package

 This Python package features a generic interpreter of **Gems** capable of generating optimization problems from any library and system files that adhere to the modeling language syntax.
 It then employs dedicated optimization code to solve these problems.
 The Python API facilitates reading case studies stored in YAML format, modifying them, or creating new ones from scratch by scripting.